29. 17 in courtyard, 2 in cottage, 1 suitable for disabled.

-drawing room, sitting rooms, library, bar, restaurant, 2 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 20-acre grounds, spa (10 by 6 metre indoor swimming pool).
+drawing room, sitting rooms, library, bar, restaurant, 2 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 20-acre grounds, spa (10 by 6 metre indoor swimming pool), public rooms wheelchair accessible, no adapted toilet.

 not under 6.

-allowed in garden suites and cottage, not in main house.
+allowed in garden suites and cottage only, by prior arrangement.

 Amex, MasterCard, Visa.